Withdrawal & Recovery

 How long you used.
 Duration matters independently of quantity.
 Years of daily use create deeper neurological adaptation than months of the same habit.
 Your brain had more time to remodel itself around the presence of THC, so it takes more time to remodel back.

 What you were using.
 Flower, concentrates, and edibles deliver different THC loads.
-Concentrates and high-potency edibles push cannabinoid receptor adaptation further than lower-potency flower, which generally means a longer withdrawal timeline.
+Concentrates and high-potency products push cannabinoid receptor adaptation further than lower-potency flower, which generally means a longer withdrawal timeline.

 Your individual biology.
 Genetics influence how quickly your body metabolizes THC and how your endocannabinoid system responds to disruption.
 Two people with identical usage patterns can have meaningfully different withdrawal experiences.
 A 2012 study by Allsop et al. in PLOS ONE confirmed significant individual variation in both symptom severity and duration, even among participants with similar use histories.[2]